Healthy Homes Assessment Hastings Central

 What We Do

-As building inspectors we are experts in all components that come with expert home Inspections.
-We are there to make sure that you make the correct decision when buying your next home.
+As building inspectors, we deal with all the issues associated with expert home inspections.
+We are here to make sure that you make the best choice when it comes to buying your next home.

-We take your investment seriously We conduct comprehensive inspections so you won’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the enjoyable aspects of purchasing or owning your own house.
+We value your money We will conduct detailed examinations to ensure you don’t get any unexpected or expensive expenses, which means you are able to relax and focus on the fun parts of buying or owning an house.

-We specialise in a variety of services to ensure that you are fully updated on the condition of any property you could be contemplating buying or selling and also other services.
+We offer a wide range of solutions to ensure you are fully informed of the condition of any property you might be thinking of buying or selling and also other services.

-We do not just collaborate with you, but we also work with important clients such as the local authorities, banks and insurance firms.
-Evidently they are pleased with our reassurance provided, by the data contained in our building inspection reports.
+Not only do we collaborate with you, but we also work with major clients, including the local authorities, banks and insurance firms.
+They clearly like our peace of mind provided, thanks to the information included in our reports on building inspections.

-We have a systematic approach to inspecting your property and the most up-to-date software technology which includes digital photos in your document, you are able to actually see any issues that may be discovered.
-Through our detailed reporting it is no wonder we get so many clients recommending our services to their family and acquaintances.
+With our systemised approach to your inspection of your home and the latest in technology for software including digital photos imbedded into the reports, you can actually see any issues that may be identified.
+Thanks to our comprehensive report, it is easy to understand why we have so many clients who recommend our services to their family and friends.

 • Pre Purchase & Pre Sale Reports